-The Atlas equatorial mount is designed to hold telescope tubes weighing up to approximately 40 lbs.
+The SkyView Pro equatorial mount is designed to hold telescope tubes weighing up to approximately 20 lbs.
 For heavier telescopes, the mount may not provide sufficient stability for steady imaging.
-Any type of telescope can be mounted on the Atlas, including refractors, Newtonian reflectors, and catadiotropics, provided a set of tube rings is available to couple the tube to the mount.
+Any type of telescope can be mounted on the SkyView Pro, including refractors, Newtonian reflectors, and catadiotropics, provided a set of tube rings is available to couple the tube to the mount.
 Orion sells a variety of telescope tube rings.
 Please visit our website at telescope.com for details.

-- Attach the tube mounting rings to the tube mounting plate using the attachment screws that come with the tube rings.
-The screws should go through the holes in the outer ends of the mounting plate and rethread into the tube rings.
-Note that the side of the mounting plate with the central "groove" will be facing up.
-Use a small wrench to secure the tube rings to the mounting plate. - Loosen the black mounting plate securing knobs on the top of the equatorial mount.
-Place the mounting plate, with the tube rings attached, in the slot on top of the equatorial mount.
-Position the mounting plate so that it is centered on the slot.
-Re-tighten the mounting plate securing knobs until the plate is secure.
+- Attach the tube mounting rings to the tube mounting plate using the attachment screws that came with tube rings.
+The screws should go through the holes on the outer ends of the mounting plate and rethread into the tube rings.
+Note that the side of the mounting plate with the central "groove" will be facing up. - 2.
+Loosen the black mounting plate securing knob as well as the metal safety screw on the top of the equatorial mount.
+Place the mounting plate, with the tube rings attached, in the dovetail slot on top of the equatorial mount.
+Position the mounting plate so that it is centered on the dovetail slot.
+Re-tighten the mounting plate securing knob until the mounting plate is secure.
+Then, tighten the safety screw.
+The safety screw will ensure that the mounting plate (and telescope tube) will not fall off the EQ mount if the mounting plate securing knob should come loose.

-Figure 3a-d.
-Proper operation of the equatorial mount requires that the telescope tube be balanced on the R.A. and Dec. axes. (a) With the R.A. lock lever released, slide the counterweights down the counterweight shaft until they just counterbalance the telescope tube. (b) When you let go with both hands, the tube should not drift up or down. (c) With the Dec. lock lever released, loosen the tube ring lock clamps a few turns and slide the telescope forward or back in the tube rings. (d) When the tube is balanced about the Dec. axis, it will not move when you let go.
+Figure 3.
+Proper operation of the equatorial mount requires that the telescope tube be balanced on both the R.A. and Dec. axes. (a) With the R.A. lock lever released, slide the counterweights along the counterweight shaft until it just counterbalances the tube. (b) When you let go with both hands, the tube should not drift up or down. (c) With the Dec. lock knob released, loosen the tube ring lock clamps a few turns ands slide the telescope forward or back in the tube rings. (d) When the tube is balanced about the Dec. axis, it will not move when you let go.

-3. Open the tube rings and lay the telescope optical tube in the rings at about the midpoint of the tube's length.
+Open the tube rings and lay the telescope optical tube in the rings at about the midpoint of the tube's length.
 Rotate the tube so that the focuser is at a convenient height for viewing.
 Close the tube rings and tighten them.